Proposal to align with the Co-operatives National Law consultation

 In Western Australia, there are approximately 62 locally registered co-operatives operating across a range of industries including retail, agriculture, manufacturing, wool processing, taxi services and the arts and crafts.
 While they occur across different sectors these co-operatives do have a number of features in common.
 They are mutual organisations that operate for the benefit of their members and they all have a democratic structure whereby capital is used to service the common needs of members rather than to provide individual benefit.

 Currently, each State and Territory in Australia has legislation regulating co operatives.
 In Western Australia, the Co-operatives Act 2009 (WA Act) and the Co-operatives Regulations 2010 (WA Regulations) commenced on 1 September 2010.
-Information on current legislation can be found at the State Law Publisher.

 Western Australia is working with the other Australian States and Territories towards national legislation for co-operatives (the Co-operatives National Law (CNL)).
 While Western Australia will not be adopting the CNL it is reviewing its legislation to ensure that so far as possible both the CNL and the WA Act remain consistent.
 Further information on this review can be found in the recently released discussion paper.